bzrudski/Intro-to-Python/SETUP.md

 ![Find the workshop materials.](./assets/setup/navigation.png)

-You'll see the Jupyter Notebook file `IntroToPythonBZR.ipynb`.
+You'll see the Jupyter notebook file `IntroToPythonBZR.ipynb`.
 Double-click this file to open in.
 This file will open, and you'll be able to see all the explanations and the code.

 ![Jupyter notebook for the workshop.](./assets/setup/open_notebook.png)

 ## Running Code in a Jupyter Notebook

-Jupyter Notebooks consist of a mix of **text cells** and **code cells**.
+Jupyter notebooks consist of a mix of **text cells** and **code cells**.

 To run a code cell, click into it and press the **Play** button (looks like a triangle).
 Alternatively, on the keyboard, you can press either **`Shift-Enter`** to run the current cell and move to the next one, or **`Ctrl-Enter`** (Windows and Linux) / **`CMD-Enter`** (macOS) to run the current cell without advancing.